-A PRIMER OF THE HISTORY OF MATHEMATICS
+A PRIMER OF THE

+HISTORY OF MATHEMATICS

 [Second Edition.
-Pp. iv + 148.
-Price 2s. net.]
+Pp. iv + 148. $Price\ 2s.\ net.$]

-THIS book contains a sketch in popular language of the history of mathematics; it includes some notice of the lives and surroundings of those to whom the development of the subject is mainly due as well as of their discoveries.
+This book contains a sketch in popular language of the history of mathematics; it includes some notice of the lives and surroundings of those to whom the development of the subject is mainly due as well as of their discoveries.

 This Primer is written in the agreeable style with which the author has made us acquainted in his previous essays; and we are sure that all readers of it will be ready to say that Mr. Ball has succeeded in the hope he has formed, that "it may not be uninteresting" even to those who are unacquainted with the leading facts.
 It is just the book to give an intelligent young student, and should allure him on to the perusal of Mr. Ball's "Short Account."
-The present work is not a mere réchauffé of that, though naturally most of what is here given will be found in equivalent form in the larger work....
+The present work is not a mere rh(=-e('chauffh(=-e('chaufth) form in the larger work...)
 The choice of material appears to us to be such as should lend interest to the study of mathematics and increase its educational value, which has been the author's aim.
 The book goes well into the pocket, and is excellently printed.-The Academy.